Family and Consumer Sciences Education

 - Collaborate with community leaders to promote family and consumer sciences programs

-Admission to the Master's degree program is based on undergraduate academic record, GRE scores, career goals, and other information relevant to the applicant's ability to do graduate work.
+Admission to the Master's degree program is based on undergraduate academic record, career goals, and other information relevant to the applicant's ability to do graduate work.

 How to Apply